Everything you need to know about business gas

 You might also be in line for a reduced rate of just 5% if you use less than 4,397kWh per month, so it’s worth checking your bill for your usage figures.

 To find out if your business is eligible for a VAT reduction, speak to your supplier and ask for a VAT declaration form.

 Comparing cheap gas prices from a number of suppliers is the only way you can be sure your business isn’t overpaying for its supply.
 This can be very time-consuming though, as you’ll need to get separate, bespoke quotes from each supplier, meaning you’ll have to repeat your details to each and every suppler you call.

-It doesn’t have to be that way though – one call to MoneySuperMarket’s business energy experts is all it takes to compare quotes from a panel of trusted suppliers and find the best business gas quote to suit your needs and budget.
+It doesn’t have to be that way though – MoneySuperMarket has partnered with Bionic, the business energy experts, to make it simpler to compare quotes from a panel of trusted suppliers and find the best business gas quote to suit your needs and budget.

-Give us a call to 0800 088 6986, or leave a few details in the box at the top of the page and we’ll give you a call back.
+Give Bionic a call to 0800 088 6986, or leave a few details in the box at the top of the page and we’ll give you a call back.

 - The name of your current gas supplier

 - The name of your tariff, and its end date